Due to the ongoing coronavirus pandemic this pub is currently offering additional services:

 See more about this pub on WhatPub, CAMRA's national pub guide.

 Traditional, Grade II listed building, built in 1543 and a pub since 1771.
 Two large open fireplaces at either end of the main bar with welcoming log fires in the winter.
 There is a large garden at the rear.
 Was originally three cottages and thought to have been the brewhouse for a Roman Catholic seminary next door.
-Recently reopened under new ownership, , with a strong emphasis on British seasonal food with locally sourced food and guest ales.
+Reopened under Young's ownership in 2019, with a strong emphasis on British seasonal food with locally sourced food and guest ales.